XiongPengNUS/rsome/README.md

 ## Citation <a id="section6">

-IOf you use RSOME in your research, please cite our papers:
+If you use RSOME in your research, please cite our papers:

 - Chen, Zhi, and Peng Xiong.
 2021.
 [RSOME in Python: an open-source package for robust stochastic optimization made easy](http://www.optimization-online.org/DB_HTML/2021/06/8443.html). <i>Optimization Online</i>.